keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

                 <img class="lazy" data-src="assets/images/benefits/payment-day.png"/>
                 <div class="item-title">Monthly repayments</div>
                 <div class="item-description">Say goodbye to upfront bills and spread the cost over a period of 3,
                     or 6 months.
-We offer monthly payments for retainer contracts and for clients who have worked with us before.
+We offer monthly payments for retainer contracts and existing clients, meaning a better cashflow for your business and more affordable I.T systems.
                 </div>
                 </div>
             </div>